blueprinted-io/documentation/beyond_the_wrapper.md

 Modern language has made learning sound more exciting.
 But without redesigning the foundations, most learning strategies remain rooted in old assumptions.

-The challenge — and the opportunity — is not in adopting new technology.
+The challenge, and the opportunity, is not in adopting new technology.
 It’s in using it to support a more flexible, meaningful, and evidence-aligned approach to learning itself.

 ---

 *This article is part of a practical series on learning standards and design logic.
-If you’re trying to move beyond buzzwords into meaningful learning strategy — you’re in the right place.*
+If you’re trying to move beyond buzzwords into meaningful learning strategy, you’re in the right place.*

+[^1]: Despite widespread use, both Learning Styles and MBTI have been thoroughly critiqued in academic research.
+Their persistence is more cultural than scientific.

+[^2]: David Kolb’s *Experiential Learning Theory* (1984) is often misrepresented in learning styles discussions.
+His work emphasized adaptability and cyclical learning, not fixed typologies.
+He’s included here to acknowledge how often his name is inaccurately pulled into the learning styles debate.